Social value of work. Human values in social psychology

 The principle of professional competence.

-The principle of no harm to man.
+The principle of non-harm to humans.

 The principle of objectivity.